zelronchain/azure-blockchain-projects/bletchley/bletchley-whitepaper.md

 ![PublicNode](images/bcmono.png)

-For example, in financial services, a distributed ledger that meets the performance, security, privacy, regulatory and functional requirements for a derivative contract will be different from one that does cross boarder payments.
+For example, in financial services, a distributed ledger that meets the performance, security, privacy, regulatory and functional requirements for a derivative contract will be different from one that does cross border payments.
 So there will need to be two separate distributed ledgers operating those networks.
 This will NOT require a 1-1 mapping between product and blockchain since similar products can reside on the same distributed ledger.

 ***Enterprise Consortium Node***